MatthewCoscia/CS3620/README.md

 # SQL DSL Implementation in Racket

 ## Overview

-This project implements a domain-specific language (DSL) for querying and manipulating data using two different approaches:
+This project is a domain-specific language (DSL) for querying and manipulating data, implemented with two approaches:
-1. `core-lists.rkt` - Uses a list-based implementation for the query results.
+1. **core-lists.rkt**: Uses lists to store and process query results.
-2. `core-streams.rkt` - Uses a stream-based implementation for the query results to optimize performance in certain cases.
+2. **core-streams.rkt**: Uses streams for improved performance in specific cases.

 ### Features

 #### Core Features
-1. **from**
-   - Creates a `QueryResult` from a table of data.
-Supports optional prefixing of column names.
+1. **from**: Creates a `QueryResult` from a table, with optional column name prefixing.

-2. **where**
-   - Filters rows based on a predicate function.
+2. **where**: Filters rows using a predicate.

-3. **select**
-   - Projects specified columns from the dataset.
-Raises an error if a requested column is absent.

-4. **join**
+3. **select**: Projects specified columns, raising errors for missing ones.
-   - Implements a nested-loop join of two datasets, checking for column conflicts and combining matching rows.
+4. **join**: Nested-loop join for combining two datasets, checking for column conflicts.

-5. **join/hash**
-   - Implements a hash join of two datasets for faster performance in certain scenarios.
-See the "Performance Analysis" section for details.
+5. **join/hash**: Hash-based join for faster performance in some scenarios.

-6. **limit**
-   - Retains only the first `n` rows of the dataset.
+6. **limit**: Keeps only the first `n` rows.

-7. **distinct**
-   - Removes duplicate rows from the dataset.
+7. **distinct**: Removes duplicate rows.

-8. **aggregate**
-   - Groups rows by a specified column and applies an aggregator to compute results.
-Raises an error if required columns are missing.

-9. **order-by**
+8. **aggregate**: Groups and computes results based on specified columns.
-   - Sorts rows by a specified column using a comparator function.
+9. **order-by**: Sorts rows by a column and comparator.

-10. **extend**
-    - Adds a new column by computing a value based on other columns.
+10. **extend**: Adds a computed column.

-#### Additional Features
+#### Extra Features
-- **Sorting with `order-by`**: Similar to SQL's `ORDER BY`.
-- **Derived Columns with `extend`**: Allows creating computed columns dynamically.
+- **order-by**: Provides SQL-style sorting.
+- **extend**: Dynamically computes and adds new columns.

 ## Avoiding Full Dataset Processing

-### Operations That Can Avoid Full Dataset Processing
+### Operations That Avoid Full Processing
-1. **limit**: Stops processing as soon as the required number of rows is retrieved.
+1. **limit**: Stops processing after retrieving `n` rows.
-2. **where**: Can short-circuit if used with `limit`, filtering rows lazily.
+2. **where**: Short-circuits when used with `limit`.
-3. **join/hash**: The hash table is built lazily for the second dataset, avoiding complete processing of the first dataset in streams.
+3. **join/hash**: Lazily builds the hash table for efficient processing.

-### Operations That Require Full Dataset Processing
+### Operations Requiring Full Processing
-1. **distinct**: Requires scanning the entire dataset to ensure uniqueness.
+1. **distinct**: Scans the entire dataset to ensure uniqueness.
-2. **aggregate**: Needs all rows to compute grouped results.
+2. **aggregate**: Processes all rows to compute grouped results.
-3. **order-by**: Requires sorting all rows, which inherently needs the full dataset.
+3. **order-by**: Sorts all rows, requiring the entire dataset.

 ### Explanation
-Stream-based implementations are advantageous when partial results are sufficient, as they delay computation until needed.
-However, some operations (e.g., sorting and aggregation) inherently depend on the complete dataset.
+Streams excel in cases where partial results are sufficient by delaying computations.
+However, full-dataset operations like sorting and aggregation inherently need to process all data.

-## Performance Analysis: Join Implementations
+## Performance Analysis: Join Methods

 ### Nested Loop Join (`join`)
-- Iterates over both datasets in a nested manner.
+- Iterates over both datasets in a nested way.
-- Time complexity: **O(m × n)** (where `m` and `n` are the sizes of the two datasets).
+- Complexity: **O(m × n)** (m and n are dataset sizes).
-- Both `core-lists` and `core-streams` show significant time for large datasets.
+- Time-intensive for large datasets.

 ### Hash Join (`join/hash`)
-- Builds a hash table for one dataset, then probes it for matches from the other dataset.
+- Builds and probes a hash table for efficient lookups.
-- Time complexity: **O(m + n)** (hash table build + lookup).
+- Complexity: **O(m + n)**.
-- Significantly faster than nested loop join.
+- Much faster due to fewer comparisons and optimized memory use.

 ### Observations
-- `join/hash` in `core-streams`: Faster due to lazy evaluation of streams, reducing memory overhead.
+- **core-streams**: `join/hash` is faster due to lazy evaluation and minimized memory overhead.
-- `join/hash` in `core-lists`: Processes the entire dataset but still faster than the nested-loop join.
+- **core-lists**: `join/hash` processes the dataset entirely but is still faster than nested-loop joins.

-### Why Hash Join is Faster
-- Hash table operations (insert and lookup) are **O(1)** on average, drastically reducing the time compared to the nested loop approach.
-- Memory locality and reduced iterations make `join/hash` efficient even for large datasets.

-## Test Case Results
+## Test Results

 ### Query Example
 ```racket